aldertzomer/Microbial-Genomics-2022/_episodes/26_Phylogenetic_trees_from_a_superalignment.md

 ## Visualizing phenotypes

-It is possible to color the labels of the trees using the "Import Annotations" option.
+It is possible to color the labels of the trees using the "Import Annotations" option in Figtree.
 Download the file with annotations here: [annotations.txt](../files/annotations.txt) and import this file.
 Click on the triangle next to tip labels and select "Colour by".
 Select "Mortality" in the dropdown box.

 Is there a specific clone associated with mortality?
 Inspect both the gene presence absence tree and the tree from the superalignment of ribosomal proteins.